himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 During the practical:

-* Accessed the Windows Recovery Environment.
+* Accessed the Windows Recovery Environment (WinRE).
-* Explored available recovery options.
+* Explored the "Choose an Option" recovery screen.
+* Navigated through Advanced Startup Options.
-* Reviewed tools used for startup troubleshooting and recovery.
+* Reviewed available recovery tools such as Startup Settings, Command Prompt, System Restore, and Uninstall Updates.
-* Understood how WinRE assists in diagnosing startup problems.
+* Understood how WinRE provides a safe environment for troubleshooting startup failures.

 ## Skills Gained